kdrozd/kdhost/README.md

     * Added `getall` command
     * Updated Picocli version to 3.9.5
     * Updated JUnit 5.4
+    * Fixed issue with exception generated on host

 * 1.7.x
     * Updated Picocli version to 3.9.2
     * Use of `net.jodah:failsafe`